cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 &nbsp;

-For convenience, it is possible to set environment variables programmatically in your controller program as the very first statements before initializing the Webots controller API.

-&nbsp;

-**C/C++**: You can set environment variables using `putenv("VARIABLE=VALUE")`.
-It is not recommended to use `setenv()` as this function is not available on Windows.

-&nbsp;

-**Python**: You can set environment variables using `os.environ["VARIABLE"] = "VALUE"`.

-&nbsp;

-**MATLAB**: You can set environment variables using `setenv('VARIABLE', 'VALUE')`.
-Here is an example of what you should enter in the MATLAB console:
+**MATLAB**: Here is an example of what you should enter in the MATLAB console:

 ```matlab
 >> setenv('WEBOTS_PROJECT', 'C:\Users\MyUsername\my_folder\my_webots_project')